-Every effort should be made to minimize the errors either with the help of OEM, in coordination with neighbouring ATSU and with the help of guidance material available from the States who have successfully implemented AIDC.
+Every effort should be made to minimize the errors with the help of OEM, in coordination with neighbouring ATSU and with the help of guidance material available from the States who have successfully implemented AIDC.

-Every State through their ANSP has designated Focal point (Nodal Officer), the list is available on ICAO APAC website.
-In case of any issues, support can be requested through these Focal Points.
-Any State that has not notified AIDC Focal Point to ICAO APAC may notify the same at the earliest.
+All States/Administrations have been requested to designate Focal point (Nodal Officer) for AIDC implementation.
+The updated list is available on ICAO APAC website.
+In case of any issues, support can be requested through these Focal Points..

 AIDC implementation in any State cannot happen in a day.
 Along with patience, it requires change of mindsets, change in the working environment, change of attitude and the will to do so.